Do you have favorite dance, news, or arts sites but forget to visit them and miss out when new stuff is added?

 It’s true!
 It’s like having your own personal magazine including only the topics and sections you’ve handpicked.
 As long as the site has a feed (and many do these days), you’re good to go!

-I use a reader in general because it really is like creating my own personal magazine!
+Build your own kind of dance magazine.
 I am a dancer but also a mom and I have interests in a variety of subjects.
 With a reader, I can view the latest in these topics all in one place.
 I can check out news headlines, recipes, and articles from my favorite websites without having to visit them each individually.
 For sites with content I don’t want to miss, it is way more efficient than ordinary bookmarking.

 Visiting the websites of your favorite dance companies and organizations, and subscribing to their blogs is a good way to start your “magazine.”
 Try the DA Blog Stars in the sidebar to the right or visit our Links page for more great dance resources.